gamesbook/pyprototypr/docs/terminology.rst

    wrapped in quotes!)
 -  **radius** - the radius of a ``Circle``
 -  **scaling** - the amount by which an SVG image should be shrunk or expanded e.g. 0.5 makes it half-size and 2.0 doubles its size; but because SVG is a vector-format, there will be no loss of resolution through scaling
 -  **side** - the length of a side of some shapes (e.g. ``Square``, ``Polygon``, ``Grid``) as well as the distance between each adjacent point in a ``TriangularLayout``
 -  **stroke_width** - the thickness of a line in **points**; many specific widths are set by prefixing this term with the name of the item in question; examples: **cross_stroke_width**;
    **grid_stroke_width**; **radii_stroke_width**
 -  **width** - the horizontal dimension of a shape e.g. a ``Rectangle`` or a bitmap ``Image``

 Amount- and count-orientated Terms
 ==================================

 -  **sides** - the number of sides of a ``Polygon`` shape

 Direction-orientated Terms
 ==========================

-In general, there are two primary ways of determining direction of something; either by compass direction or angle.
-Other descriptive directions are also used.
+In general, there are two primary ways of determining direction of something; either by compass direction or by angle.
+Other, more descriptive directions are also used.

-The *angle* is the amount of rotation, in degrees, starting from a value of 0 (zero) which is assumed to be the line parallel to the bottom of the page (as you would normally look at it).
+The *angle* is the amount of rotation, in degrees, starting from a value of zero (0)) which is assumed to be the line parallel to the bottom of the page (as you would normally look at it).
 Ninety (90) degrees is the angle of a line to the side of the page, and so on.
-The maximum rotation is 360 degrees.
+The maximum allowed rotation is 360 degrees i.e. a sweep around a full circle.

 A *compass direction* is one of the following: